deflationz/DW-Saver/README.md

 # Tutorial

 To download youtube videos simply install and open DW Saver and it will prompt you to input the YouTube video link, insert it and enetr it.
-It will install to the directory in which you installed DW Saver itself. ***PROGRAM WILL CLOSE AFTER SUCCESS!***
+It will install to the directory in which you installed DW Saver itself. ***PROGRAM WILL CLOSE AFTER SUCCESS!
+(Temp fix below.)***

 **Temp Bug Fix!**